How to Upsell & Cross-Sell | Upselling Techniques | Checkatrade

 5 steps to upsell and cross-sell your business effectively

-However, for these sales techniques to be successful, you need to understand your customers’ needs and present the extra or more premium services and products as a benefit to them.
+You then need to present extra or more premium services and products as a benefit to them.
 It should never be forced or pushy; you want your customers to make up their own minds.

 Want to know how to upsell and cross-sell like a pro?
-Follow our top tips and you’ll be sure to see the benefits, to your customers, your business, and your revenue.
+Follow our top tips and you’ll be sure to see the benefits to your customers, your business, and your revenue.

 1. Know your audience